mmshahria/GlassboardTech-API-Reference/Profiles/GET A profile by Id.md

   * <strong> ownerId</strong> `string` <br> A unique identifier of the owner for this additional signatory.
   * <strong> name</strong> `string` </br> Full name of the additional signatory (Individual Entity or Person).Constraints `2 to 1024 chars`.
   * <strong> type</strong> `string` </br> Type of the additional signatory.Constraints `2 to 1024 chars`.
-  * <strong> title</strong> `string` </br> The title of the signer.Constraints `2 to 1024 chars`.
-   > In some settings, a person's title may consist of one or more words placed before or after their given name.
+  * <strong> title</strong> `string` </br> The title of the signer.Constraints `2 to 1024 chars`.In some settings, a person's title may consist of one or more words placed before or after their given name.
 There are a number of ways it might be used, including heredity, official status, or academic or professional certification.
   * <strong> isUSBased</strong> `boolean` <br> Has the value _true_ if the signatory resides in the US, or the value _false_ if the signatory resides outside of the US territory.
   * <strong> address</strong> `object` <br> JSON object descriptor that encloses physical address details of the additional signatory.